U.S., Canada slug it out as deadline looms to clinch NAFTA

 U.S. Trade Representative Robert Lighthizer and Canadian Foreign Minister Chrystia Freeland were unable to clinch a deal despite meeting late into the evening on Thursday.
-They will reconvene on Friday morning.
+They will reconvene on Friday morning, with Mexico on standby to return to talks aimed at ending a year of hard-fought three-way negotiations.

+But Canadian officials are now expressing concern that a final NAFTA deal will not be concluded on Friday, the Globe and Mail reported, citing a source familiar with situation.

+The report said Lighthizer refused to budge despite repeated efforts by Freeland to offer concessions to maintain an independent trade dispute mechanism in a revamped trade deal, which has been the biggest sticking points for Canadians.

-Mexico is also expected to rejoin the talks at some point on Friday, allowing for three-way negotiations to resume after a two-month break.
-A bilateral deal announced by the United States and Mexico on Monday was a breakthrough that infused renewed optimism around a new NAFTA.
+A bilateral deal announced by the United States and Mexico on Monday was a breakthrough that fueled hopes for a new NAFTA.

+Trump hinted at flexibility over his Friday deadline in an interview with Bloomberg on Friday.
+“Canada’s going to make a deal at some point.
+It may be by Friday or it may be within a period of time,” he said.

+After several days of rallying on the apparent progress in the NAFTA talks, global stocks were weaker for a second day on Friday following Trump’s hawkish comments on trade with China and his threat in the Bloomberg interview to withdraw from the World Trade Organization.

+MSCI’s gauge of world stocks .MIWD00000PUS was down 0.25 percent and U.S. stock market futures pointed to a lower open on Wall Street.
+The dollar was stronger on the day, with the Canadian dollar off by more than half a percent for the second straight session.

-The latest talks between Canada and the United States have been intense but constructive, marking a departure from acrimonious tit-for-tat that surrounded past rounds.
+The latest talks between Canada and the United States have been intense but constructive, officials on both sides said earlier on Thursday, which would mark a departure from acrimonious tit-for-tat that surrounded past rounds.

-“This isn’t like some of the other NAFTA rounds where people were introducing poison pills for political reasons or otherwise,” he said.

-U.S. President Donald Trump has set a Friday deadline for the three countries to reach an agreement, which would allow outgoing Mexican President Enrique Pena Nieto to sign it before he leaves office at the end of November.
+Trump’s deadline for the three countries to reach an agreement would allow outgoing Mexican President Enrique Pena Nieto to sign it before he leaves office at the end of November.
 Under U.S. law, Trump must wait 90 days before signing the pact.

-However, Trump hinted that the Friday deadline may be flexible, saying that a deal with Canada may come that day, or “within a period of time.”

 The new NAFTA agreement that is taking shape will likely strengthen North America as a manufacturing base by making it more costly for automakers to import a large share of vehicle parts from outside the region.